sadranafe/ukebay/README.md

 - Boxicons: Bringing a delightful set of icons to our project for intuitive and visually appealing user interactions.

+## Features
+- Nice filtering , sorting and searching!
+- Responsive design for optimal viewing across devices
+- Seamless navigation with React Router Dom
+- Integration of Material UI components for enhanced user interface
+- Asynchronous data fetching using Axios
+- Interactive carousels and sliders powered by Swiper
+- Icon integration with Boxicons for improved visual appeal

 ## Getting Started :

 #### Prerequisites